AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-55-Container-Security.md

 ## Why It Matters
 From an attacker's side, containers are often deployed with excessive privileges or misconfigurations that make escaping to the host or accessing cluster-wide resources straightforward.
 Kubernetes clusters with exposed APIs or dashboards are actively scanned and attacked — automated tools continuously probe for exposed Kubernetes instances.

+From a defender's side, never run containers with --privileged unless absolutely necessary.
+Never mount the Docker socket inside containers.
+Use Kubernetes RBAC (Role Based Access Control) to limit what service accounts can do.
+Disable automounting of service account tokens in pods that don't need API access.
+Run containers as non-root users.
+Use Pod Security Standards to enforce security policies across the cluster.
+Regularly scan container images for vulnerabilities using tools like Trivy.